DataFire/Integrations/integrations/generated/azure_datalake_analytics_job/README.md

   * properties **required** [JobProperties](#jobproperties)
   * stateAuditRecords `array`: The job state audit records, indicating when various operations have been performed on this job.
     * items [JobStateAuditRecord](#jobstateauditrecord)
   * degreeOfParallelism `integer`: The degree of parallelism used for this job.
-This must be greater than 0, if set to less than 0 it will default to 1.
+  * degreeOfParallelismPercent `number`: the degree of parallelism in percentage used for this job.
   * endTime `string`: The completion time of the job.
+  * hierarchyQueueNode `string`: the name of hierarchy queue node this job is assigned to, Null if job has not been assigned yet or the account doesn't have hierarchy queue.
   * jobId `string`: The job's unique identifier (a GUID).
   * logFilePatterns `array`: The list of log file name patterns to find in the logFolder. '*' is the only matching character allowed.
 Example format: jobExecution*.log or *mylog*.txt
     * items `string`